Kuingsmile/PicList-Core/README.md

     command: node /usr/local/bin/picgo-server -k piclist123456
 ```

-You can change the `volumes` to your own path and change the `command` to your own secret key.
+You can change the `./piclist` to your own path, this path is where you put your `config.json` file, and change the `command` to your own secret key.

 Then run: